TULiberalArts/Center-on-Regional-Politics/pages/board-of-fellows.md

 # custom variables
 ---
 ## 2018 Board of Fellows
+Because the Center on Regional Politics (CORP) does not advocate or lobby for specific legislation, it’s crucial for CORP’s fellows to be a diverse socio-economic group with divergent backgrounds.
+Our fellows bring a multitude of passions and ideas to their public policy research.
+This ensures the information CORP passes along to government, business and nonprofit leaders is representative assorted needs of residents of Philadelphia and its four collar counties.
+Fellows include state legislators, U.S. congressmen, university professors, business executives and more.

 ### Federal Elected
 - The Honorable Dwight Evan- Member, U.S. House of Representatives